COVID-19

 The CDC recommends three COVID-19 vaccines (Pfizer-BioNTech, Moderna, and Novavax) to protect against COVID-19.

-In late 2023, updated formulations of each vaccine were released, and a newer formulation is expected in late 2024.
+In fall 2024, updated formulations of each vaccine were released.
 Recommendations for who should get vaccinated depend on age and health status.
 Generally, everyone 5 years and older should get at least 1 dose of an updated COVID-19 vaccine.
 This includes people who are pregnant, may become pregnant, or are breastfeeding.
 Younger children (down to 6 months old) need multiple doses of COVID-19 vaccine to be fully protected.
 Learn how to keep your family up to date with COVID-19 vaccines.

 The vaccine is safe and recommended for people with weakened immune systems.
 These people may get additional doses of updated COVID-19 vaccines.